 Please note that all images of dental treatment on our website are work performed by Dr. Lee.
 They are original images that are not to be copied or distributed.
 Thank You!

 Who does this procedure?

-In most cases, we can perform the root canal treatment in our office.
-In complicated cases we may work with an endodontist to do the root canal treatment, but Dr. Lee will ALWAYS restore the tooth afterwards.
+In most cases, we can perform the root canal treatment right here in our Mississauga office.
+In complicated cases we may work with an endodontist to do the root canal treatment, but Dr. Lee will ALWAYS be the one to restore the tooth afterwards.
 An endodontist is a dentist who has completed a university post-graduate specialty program concerned with the treatment of the dental pulp or nerve of the tooth.

 Tooth restoration after root canal treatment

 After a root canal treatment, your tooth has to be restored (fixed) to look and function as much like a natural tooth as possible.
 Dr. Lee may use a permanent filling or a crown to restore your tooth.
 The choice of restoration will depend on the strength of the part of the tooth that's left.
 A back tooth will likely need a crown because chewing puts a great deal of force on back teeth.
 If there is not enough of the tooth left, posts may be used to help support the crown.

 Unfortunately, you can still get a cavity or gum disease after a root canal treatment.
 Root canal treatment does not protect your tooth from other types of damage.
 With proper care and regular dental visits, the tooth could last as long as your other teeth.
 Most of the time, a tooth that has had a root canal treatment can be saved.
 However, there are cases where everything possible has been done to save a tooth and still the tooth must be extracted (pulled).

 There’s a misconception that root canal in Mississauga is a particularly painful treatment.
 You’ve probably heard stories from friends or colleagues.
 Unsurprisingly, these stories often come secondhand from people who haven’t had the best root canal Mississauga has to offer.